 Be deliberate in your choice.
 Cosmetics are about fun and joy and beauty, but don't forget our earth.

-Tell us what you think?
+Do you have a beauty BFF?
 Will you be throwing a throwaway party soon?